Benefits of Hiring Custody Lawyers in Lancaster, PA

 Filing for Child Support

 The parent who spends less time caring for a child is required to pay child support in Pennsylvania.
 They do this through the Domestic Relations Office.
 The amount of child support ordered is determined by a formula that considers various factors such as income, healthcare expenses, child care costs, and time spent with the child.

 Contact our Custody Lawyer in Lancaster Pa to walk you through the process and ensure that the Child Support Order includes an accurate and fair payment amount.

-In Pennsylvania many times child custody is attached to a petition for divorce.
-This means that parties must not only proceed with obtaining a divorce decree, but before doing so, they must resolve other issues which often include custody of the child or children, the amount of child and/or spousal support, and equitably dividing the marital property.
+In Pennsylvania, they often attach custody to a divorce petition.
+This means that parties must resolve other issues, like custody of the child or children, the amount of child and/or spousal support, and equitably dividing the marital property, before getting a divorce decree.
 Our family law attorney will help negotiate an agreement which can avoid the costs and delays of court appearances.